Donovand4/ConditionalAccessPolicyReport/README.md

 # TO DO:
     Open to suggestions.

+# Updates:
+    25 Apr 2023:
+                Added improved filtering to HTML report, updated module versions.
+    21 Jun 2023:
+                Updated module version,
+                improved module imports to reduce run time, added All parameter for collecting policies,
+                default to beta profile for collecting policies.
+    16 Nov 2023:
+                Updated module version,
+                added named locations report
+    12 March 2024:
+                Updated module version,
+                Added directory roles,
+                Aesolved some filtering issues for platforms.
+    28 November 2024:
+                Added namded locations to the HTML form, Updated the HTML table format.
+	11 February 2025:
+                 Added a LookupError filter for users and groups that are referenced but cannot be found in the tenant.
+ 			    Added functionality to the tables to freeze the column headers when scrolling down.

 # Description
     The script will generate a report for all the Conditional Access Policies and Named Locations used in the Entra ID Tenant.
     The report will resolve all ID's used within the policies for users, groups, named locations and applications.